educodar/web/.github/ISSUE_TEMPLATE/user-story.md

 ---

-**👥 User story**
+**Context**

+- ❓ What is happening in Educodar that makes it necessary to create this story?
+- ❓ Why is important to implement this user story?
+- ❓ How this user story is gonna create value for Educodar?

+**Value delivery**
-As a (who are we building for?)
+As a (👥 who are we building for?)
 I want (what do they want to do?)
 So that

-**❓ Why is important to implement this user story?**
-Answer it.

-**❓ How this user story is gonna create value for Educodar?**
-Answer it.

-**🎨 Additional context (like visual mockups)**

-**✅ Checklist**

-- [ ] This user story is independent: has no overlap, order is ok;
-- [ ] This user story is negotiable: has no contract, nor spec, details can change;
-- [ ] This user story is valuable for Educodar: has incremental benefit to someone;
-- [ ] This user story is estimable: has relative size to other stories;
-- [ ] This user story is small and scalable: it's not bigger than an interation;
-- [ ] This user story is testable: we can tell if it's done.
+**Scope**
+Do I need to create some new page, UI or another thing?
+Is this story linked to another story?
+Does it have any dependency?
+Mention all related issues using # here.

+---

 **Acceptance criterias**